 And as a result you now have a life that you don’t belong with the closest people, family, lovers, children… co-workers, bosses, even friends, if you even have any.
 Continue reading “How do I decide what to write about?”

 Podcast: Play in new window | Download (Duration: 7:01 — 2.4MB)

 Subscribe: Android | Email | Google Podcasts |

 What is the “real” meaning of little hinges swing big doors?
-And what is the practical benefit of knowing it?
-And putting it to work in your life.
+And what is the practical benefit of knowing this principle?
+What is the practical benefit of putting this principle to work in your life?